 There has long been a feeling that Apple products are for the consumer and not the enterprise.
 The advertising is geared toward how the products can help people improve their personal lives and not necessarily ease their workload.
-There are even quotes from former CEO Steve Jobs that show he was not a fan of dealing with CIOs and preferred to deal with the end user instead.
+There are even quotes from former CEO Steve Jobs that show he was not a fan of dealing with CIOs and prefer

 Despite this, the company has been creating solutions that are specially designed for larger enterprises.
 A recent CITEworld article highlighted the push Apple has made into the business world.
 This can be traced back to 1999, when the company created the Mac OS X Server 1.0.
 That platform is still being updated today with features like NetBoot, Open Directory, server virtualization and shared calendars and contacts.